bzminer/bzminer2/README.md

 **No CUDA toolkit, no OpenCL install.** Every NVIDIA architecture from the GTX 1080 up ships a precompiled kernel, so the driver is all you need.
-Nothing is compiled on your machine and nothing is linked against a vendor SDK: CUDA, OpenCL and AMD's HIP are all opened at runtime *if they are present*, and a backend whose driver is missing is simply left out.
+Nothing is compiled on your machine and nothing is linked against a vendor SDK: CUDA, OpenCL, AMD's HIP and Apple's Metal are all opened at runtime *if they are present*, and a backend whose driver is missing is simply left out.
 An NVIDIA rig with no OpenCL installed loses nothing, and the build refuses to ship if any of those libraries creeps back into the import table.

 > **Public beta.** It mines, and it has been run against real pools on real
 > hardware — but it is new.
 Watch a rig before you leave it alone with it, and